conholdate/conholdate-blog-content/Conholdate.Total/2022-04-25-import-xml-into-excel-in-nodejs/index.md

 ## A brief introduction of Aspose.Cells {#A-brief-introduction-of-Aspose.Cells}

 [Aspose.cells][6] offers enterprise-level APIs and SDKs to convert, create, edit and manipulate Excel files on any platform.
 There is a complete package that contains a wide range of features linked to spreadsheet processing.
-In addition, these APIs are highly scalable, efficient, rich-featured, and available in almost all popular programming languages such as Aspose.Cells for Java, Aspose.Cells for .Net, Aspose.Cells for C++ and more.
+In addition, these APIs are highly scalable, efficient, rich-featured, and available in almost all popular programming languages such as [Aspose.Cells for Java][21], [Aspose.Cells for .Net][22], [Aspose.Cells for C++][23] and more.
 Aspose.Cells for Node.js is based on Aspose.Cells for Java that provides Excel sheet file conversion, styling, data export/import (i.e. **XML file to Excel**), and many other provisions.
-Above all, there a comprehensive [documentation][7] available regarding usage along with the example code snippets.
+Above all, there is a comprehensive [documentation][7] available with the example code snippets.

 ## How to set up Aspose.Cells in Node.js project? {#How-to-set-up-Aspose.Cells-in-Nodejs-project}

-In this section, we will go through the step to enable Aspose.Cells for Node.js on a local machine.
+In this section, we will go through the steps to enable **[Aspose.Cells for Node.js][24]** on a local machine.
 You can visit the [docs][8] to know about the installation instructions for your operating system.

 I am using macOS, therefore, I will follow the following steps to set up Aspose.Cells.